ysl2/nvim/README.md

 ### Prerequisites

+- Linux/Mac/Windows:
+    - Neovim version >= 0.10.0
     - A build tool: Essential, for enhance telescope performance, choose one below depends on your system.
         - `make` (for MacOS and Linux only)
         - `cmake` (for Windows only)
-- A C compiler `clang` or `gcc` (choose one between them): Essential, for nvim-treesitter support.
+    - A C compiler `clang` or `gcc` (if Linux/Mac, choose one between them; else if Windows, clang recommended): Essential, for nvim-treesitter support.
     - `ripgrep`: Essential, for fuzzy search and replace.
-- `nerd-font`: Optional, but recommended.
-- `npm` & `yarn`: Optional, for some lsp support, markdown preview, and [`coc`](https://github.com/neoclide/coc.nvim) language server backend support.
+    - `nodejs` and `yarn`: Essential, for some lsp support, markdown preview, and [`coc`](https://github.com/neoclide/coc.nvim) language server backend support.
+    - pip package:
+        - pynvim (essential, for coc-snippets and builtin functions support).
+    - A `nerd-font`: Optional, but recommended.
+- Only Windows:
+    - [`Visual Studio C/C++ Build Tools` and `Windows SDK`](https://visualstudio.microsoft.com/downloads/) : Only essential for windows users, for telescope-fzf-native.nvim plugin build process.
+    - `powershell 7`: Only essential for windows users, for terminal support.

 ### Install & update